cockroachdb/docs/v22.2/ui-insights-page.md

 To display this view, click **Insights** in the left-hand navigation of the DB Console and select **Schema Insights**.

-This view lists the indexes that have not been used and should be dropped and or the ones that should be created, altered, or replaced (based on statements execution).
+This view lists the indexes that have not been used and should be dropped and or the ones that should be created, altered, or replaced (based on statement execution).

 - The drop recommendations are the same as those on the [Databases](ui-databases-page.html) page.
 - The create, alter, and replace recommendations are the same as those on the [Explain Plans tab](ui-statements-page.html#insights) on the Statements page.
-The Explain Plans Details shows all recommendations, but this page shows only the latest recommendations for that fingerprint.
+The Explain Plans tab shows all recommendations, however this page shows only the latest recommendations for that statement fingerprint.

 The following screenshot shows the insight that displays after you run the query described in [Use the right index]({{ link_prefix }}apply-statement-performance-rules.html#rule-2-use-the-right-index) 6 or more times: